tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 designed by Adam Langley and Wan-Teh Chang.

-This document has benefited from contributions and suggestions from David Benjamin, Ryan Hamilton, Ilari Liusvaara, Piotr Sikora, Ian Swett, Martin Thomson, Sean Turner and many others.
+This document has benefited from contributions and suggestions from David Benjamin, Ryan Hamilton, Christian Huitema, Benjamin Kaduk, Ilari Liusvaara, Piotr Sikora, Ian Swett, Martin Thomson, Sean Turner and many others.